Graduated electronic decelerator: History

 By 1992, Matthew Israel had also designed and deployed the GED-3a and GED-4.
-The these new GEDs were built to deliver much more powerful shocks than the original GED-1, and were never cleared for use by the FDA.
+These new GEDs were built to deliver much more powerful shocks than the original GED-1, and were never cleared for use by the FDA.
 Israel stated that he created the more powerful devices "Because some students had adapted to the [GED-1]".

 In 2000, the FDA incorrectly notified the JRC that it qualified for exemption from registration of the GED-3a and GED-4.
 When the FDA recognized this error in 2011, it notified the JRC that the devices were not approved for use and ordered that they stop using them.
 The JRC ignored the FDA's demands and continued to use the devices until they were banned in 2020.
 At the time of the ban, the GED-3a and GED-4 were the only versions of the GED in use at the center.

 The use of the device was condemned as torture by the United Nations.
 The use of the GED has been condemned by human rights groups and disability rights organizations.
 In 2020, it became the third device ever banned by the FDA in the history of the organization.

 A federal court later found that the FDA ban was an "inappropriately promulgated rule".
 The FDA rule was a ban on using these devices to treat violent or self-injurious behaviors, while not banning the device for "other purposes".
 A three-judge panel of the U.S. Court of Appeals for the D.C.
 Circuit found that this was an overstep of its authority, as it cannot regulate the practice of medicine.
+In response, Congress amended the Federal Food, Drug, and Cosmetic Act to expand FDA's authority and allow them to ban a medical device for a particular use; irrespective, of any other approved use.